How to Make the Right Framing Choices

-When you buy a new, beloved artwork, it is advised to invest in framing.
-Here the word invest is intentional; framing costs might seem high, but they are an investment towards ensuring that your piece will show well and has proper protection.
-It is possible to buy pre-made frames but the range of options is limited to standardized sizes and colours.
-Custom framing is always a preferable option.
+When you buy a new, beloved artwork, it is smart to invest in framing.
+Here the word invest is intentional; framing costs might seem high, but they are an investment to ensure that your piece will present well and is properly protected from damage.
+Although pre-made frames are an option, they are limited to standardized sizes, colours, and may not protect artworks from light and humidity damage long term.
+If you have the budget, custom framing is always a preferable option.

 The benefits of custom framing are worth the cost.
-When working with a good framer, you will get excellent advice with framing choices and materials, as well as quality work.
+When working with a good framer, you receive excellent advice on the range of frame materials they carry, as well as quality work!

 CHOSE A REPUTABLE FRAMER

 The first step to custom framing is making sure you go to a reputable framer.
 Ask around and get recommendations.
 Ottawa has many great framers to choose from!

 Florence Yee painting framed with a brushed gold floating frame.
 Framing by Wallacks Framing.

 When making your framing decisions you want to be sure that the materials compliment the work instead of fighting for attention.
 A useful way to approach this is to think of the matting and framing as an extension of the artwork, rather than just a vessel through which it can be displayed.
 Neutral coloured mats, off-whites, and creams are a versatile choice that can be successfully used in most cases.
 However, if you are looking for some colour then look for recurring notes in the piece you are getting framed.
 Consider a subtle and lighter complementary colour.
 Regardless of the colour you choose, mattes in a lighter shade are generally preferable and give the work some space to breathe.